- Trade topics

 - screening activities by Member States, and;

-- an assessment of the functioning of the EU cooperation on FDI screening since 11 October 2020, when the EU FDI Screening Regulation entered into force.
+- an assessment of the EU cooperation mechanism on FDI screening in 2021.

 The report also has a Staff Working Document with more economic data on foreign investments as well as additional details on the legislative developments in all Member States.